QuSpin/QuSpin/sphinx/source/examples/example12.rst

 ::
 	>>> python example12.py ${OMP_NUM_THREADS} ${MKL_NUM_THREADS}

-You can directly compare the speed for different values of the number of threads
+You can directly compare the speed for different values of the number of threads [make sure your machine's processor has more than one core]
 ::
 	>>> python example12.py 1 1 # single-threaded computation
-	>>> python example12.py 4 1 # multi-threaded OpenMP computation, speedup
+	>>> python example12.py 4 1 # multi-threaded OpenMP computation, speedup for basis functions, evolution, and matrix-vector multiplication
-	>>> python example12.py 1 4
+	>>> python example12.py 1 4 # multi-threaded MKL computation, speedup for diagonalization-like routines
-	>>> python example12.py 4 4
+	>>> python example12.py 4 4 # simulaneous OpenMP and MKL multi-threading speedup

 Notice how, as explained in :ref:`parallelization-label`, `OMP_NUM_THREADS` improves the speed of the basis computation (code line 43), and the time evolution (code line 65), while `MKL_NUM_THREADS` improves the speed of the exact diagonalization step (code line 60).